Tonny Vilhena: FC Krasnodar

 On 20 June 2019, Russian club FC Krasnodar announced that Vilhena signed a long-term contract with the club.
 It came after when he wanted to leave Feyenoord when the 2018–19 season was concluded, as well as, the playing style in Russia rather than the money.
 Upon joining the club, Vilhena chose to wear number 52 shirt to dedicate to his mother.

 He made his FC Krasnodar debut in the opening game of the season, and started the whole game, in a 1–0 loss against Akhmat Grozny.
 In a follow–up match against FC Ufa, Vilhena scored his first goal for the club, in a 3–2 win against FC Ufa.
 This was followed up by setting up the club's second goal of the game, in a 3–0 win against PFC Sochi.
 Since making his debut for FC Krasnodar, he quickly became a first team regular for the side, playing in the midfield position.
 Vilhena then played an important role in the second leg of the UEFA Champions League Third Round against FC Porto, scoring and then setting up the club's third goal of the game, in a 3–2 win to send the club through to the next round.
 After serving a one match ban due to picking up five yellow cards, he returned to the starting line–up against Arsenal Tula on 29 September 2019, only to be sent–off in the last minute, in a 2–0 win.
 After serving a one match suspension, Vilhena returned to the starting line–up against Dynamo Moscow on 20 October 2019, in a 1–1 draw.
 In a follow–up match against Trabzonspor in the UEFA Europa League match, he scored his third goal of the season, in a 2–0 win.
 A month later on 24 November 2019, Vilhena scored his fourth goal of the season, in a 2–1 win against Arsenal Tula.
 His performance later earned him December's Player of the Month.
 However, he suffered an injury that kept him out for the months.
-It wasn't until on 1 July 2020 when he returned to the starting line–up, in a 1–1 draw against FC Rostov.
+He returned to the starting line–up on 1 July 2020 in a 1–1 draw against FC Rostov.
 However, Vilhena's return was short–lived when he was sidelined with suspension and his own injury concern.
-Despite the season was suspended because of the COVID-19 pandemic, Vilhena made thirty appearances and scoring four times in all competitions at FC Krasnodar.
+Despite the season being suspended because of the COVID-19 pandemic, Vilhena made 30 appearances and scored four times in all competitions.